Orbital Payload Launch

 U.S. launch activities constituted ##% of global orbital launch activity, matched only by China during 2016.
 The country’s ## successful launches for 2016 exceeded its 2015 efforts by ##.

-U.S. launch activities took slightly more than##% of the global orbital launch market in 2015, helping the country remain behind only Russia for launch attempts in the world.
-Of the ## SLVs launched from within the United States in 2015, ## successfully reached orbit. ## launch failures affected the U.S. SLV launch rate in 2015, preventing it from reaching the previous year’s total of ## attempted launches.
-Launch failures accounted for ##% of attempted U.S. launches in 2015, though a fairer industry comparison of slightly more than ##% could be assumed.
-The 2014 launch failure rate for U.S. SLVs was slightly above ##%.
+U.S. launch activities took slightly more than 23% of the global orbital launch market in 2015, helping the country remain behind only Russia for launch attempts in the world.
+Of the 20 SLVs launched from within the United States in 2015, 18 successfully reached orbit.
+Two launch failures, one SpaceX SLV and one experimental military SLV, affected the U.S. SLV launch rate in 2015, preventing it from reaching the previous year’s total of 23 attempted launches.
+Launch failures accounted for 10% of attempted U.S. launches in 2015, though a fairer industry comparison of slightly more than 5% could be assumed by subtracting the failure of the experimental launch vehicle.
+The 2014 launch failure rate for U.S. SLVs was slightly above 4%.

 The United States attempted to launch ## rockets in 2014, all but ## of which were successful.
 United Launch Alliance (ULA) provided the majority of U.S. orbital launches in 2014.
 ULA launches deployed payloads for the military and civil government.
 The U.S. Air Force (USAF) awarded ULA three contracts in 2013, in which ULA would provide ## launch vehicle booster cores from 2013 through 2017.